 Most retail marketers will do this already, but it’s essential.
 Ensuring that your marketing packs are 100% accurate and that the guidelines and instructions are included will make the biggest impact.
 One tip, particularly for large campaigns, is to plan in time to receive all the instructions and details yourself before issuing them in-store.
 Then, by testing the instructions yourself, you can check you can follow them before asking others to do the same.

-Regardless of who you use to install your materials, you must ensure a clear feedback loop is in place.
+You must ensure a clear feedback loop is in place regardless of who you use to install your materials.
 This starts with creating your post-installation surveys and will ensure your installation team can complete the survey and return the results to you in real-time.
 With this in place, even if displays aren’t compliant, you will find out right away and be able to resolve it.

 Using regional managers for checks may seem logical, easy and convenient, but it is a big issue for your campaigns.
-In almost every circumstance, having your installation teams audit the setup will be better.
+Having your installation teams audit the setup will be better in almost every circumstance.
 If this is your in-store team, then great.
 If it’s a specialist installation team, also great.
 However, by relying on your regional managers to check, you’re adding unnecessary delays to the process.
 For example, if it takes an extra day to identify the issue, you have to arrange the re-delivery of materials which may take another few days.

 Implementing these changes can be difficult when managing hundreds of stores across different regions.
 For example, you might run new campaigns daily with regional variations.
 It’s a lot to track.
 For this reason, you must have visibility of every stage of your campaigns.
 You need to see at a glance which campaigns are coming up, which are live, and if you have any issues at any stage.
 This allows you to manage by exception and intervene only on the campaigns that need your input rather than trying to review every campaign.

 At Colateral, we help ensure display compliance in over 10,000 stores across the UK, Europe and North America.
+Recently, we helped Paddy Power increase display compliance from 42% to 100% across over 600 stores in just 3 months.
 If you would like to learn more about managing display compliance or how you can improve, please reach out to a member of our team.